If you're a residential pool owner, you need to have your pool inspected every three years to make sure it meets required standards.

 A building consent is required to install or alter a pool barrier.

 All residential swimming pool barriers must now be inspected every three years, (except small heated pool with safety covers) and Councils are responsible for making sure pools are inspected as required and keeping the records.

 The new regulations introduce ‘Independently qualified pool inspectors (IQPI)’.
 An IQPI is someone who’s been approved by MBIE to inspect and certify pools.
 MBIE has a list of IQPI’s available online and will add to it when more register.

-We’ve introduced inspection fees to meet the new resourcing and administration costs associated with the change in legislation.
-Council now has a legal obligation to make sure all pool barriers comply with the Building (Pools) Amendment Act 2016.
-Introducing new inspection fees is consistent with other councils across the country, with some other councils already charging fees prior to 1 July 2017.
+We’ve introduced inspection fees to meet the new resourcing, record keeping and administration costs associated with ensuring all pool barriers comply with the Building (Pools) Amendment Act 2016.

 Rules for construction of pool barriers

-In April MBIE released its ‘acceptable solutions’ document, which focuses on restricting the unsupervised access to residential pools by children under five.
-It outlines the construction rules for pool barriers as well as the construction and operation of doors, gates and windows that provide access to a pool area.
+Pool barriers must comply with building code F9, restricting access to residential pools.
+MBIE has provided an acceptable solution (F9/AS1) as one means of complying.
+It outlines construction rules for pool barriers as well as the construction and operation of doors, gates and windows that provide access to a pool area.

 Spas and small heated pools

-If you have a spa or small heated pool and it meets the conditions below, then the three-yearly mandatory inspections won’t apply to it and you’ll be responsible for compliance going forward.
-We’ll need to sign if off though, so if our records show that you’re a spa or small heated pool owner, we’ll be in touch to arrange an inspection free of charge.
+If you have a spa or small heated pool (less than 5m2) and it meets the conditions below, then the three-yearly mandatory inspections won’t apply to it and you’ll be responsible for compliance going forward.
+We’ll need to sign if off though, so if our records show that you’re a spa or small heated pool owner, or you have a new spa installed, please advise council and we will arrange an inspection free of charge.

 Spa pools can use lockable lids as a barrier if: